zowe/zowe-explorer-vscode/docs/Conformance-Guide-draft-table-format.md

    <th style="background-color:#AAAAAA"></th>
    <th style="background-color:#AAAAAA">x</th>
    <th></th>
-   <td><b>User settings consistency:</b> For a consistent user experience we recommend that user settings and configuration settings follow the naming conventions as documented in the Zowe Explorer extensibility documentation.</td>
+   <td><b>No Zowe CLI plugin installation requirement: </b> If the extender makes use of a Zowe CLI profile other than the Zowe Explorer default `zosmf` then the extension must not make any assumptions that a matching Zowe CLI plugin has been installed in the Zowe Explorer user's environment.</td>
  </tr>

  <tr>